Symmetry-required Orbital Selectivity in Monolayer FeSe: Methods

-\textbf{Molecular beam epitaxy growth:} Single-layer FeSe$_{x}$S$_{1-x}$ films were grown on Nb-doped (0.5\% wt) SrTiO$_3$ (001) substrates by molecular beam epitaxy.
+\textbf{Molecular beam epitaxy growth:} The single-layer FeSe$_{x}$S$_{1-x}$ films were grown on Nb-doped (0.5\% wt) SrTiO$_3$ (001) substrates by molecular beam epitaxy.
 Fe was supplied via an electron beam source, S and Se via two separate Knudsen cells.
 The growth rate of films was 0.5 layer/min.
 The Se(S) concentration is tuned by adjusting the Se(S) cell temperature.
 The flux ratio of Fe:Se(S) is around 1:10.
 During growth, the substrates were heated at around 250$^\circ$C, and then the as-grown samples were annealed at around 450$^\circ$C for 1 hour.

-\textbf{Scanning tunneling microscopy/spectroscopy and angle-resolved photoemission spectroscopy:} ARPES measurements were carried out using a Scienta DA30-L analyzer and He gas discharge lamp ($h\nu = 21.2$~eV) at 80~K. The energy resolution was set at 5~meV and the angular resolution 0.25$^\circ$.
-STM measurements were carried out in a Unisoku ultrahigh vacuum low-temperature STM SPM-1300 system with a base temperature of 4.3~K. A polycrystalline PtIr tip was used and tested on Ag/Si(111) films before the STM/S measurements.
-Tunneling spectra were acquired using a standard lock-in technique with a small bias modulation V$_{\rm mod}$ = 0.2~mV at 732~Hz unless otherwise specified.
+\textbf{Angle-resolved photoemission spectroscopy:} The ARPES measurements were carried out using a Scienta DA30-L analyzer and He gas discharge lamp ($h\nu = 21.2$~eV) at 80~K. The energy resolution was set at 5~meV and the angular resolution 0.25$^\circ$.
+The replica bands seen previously are not resolved here because of temperature effects \cite{Yang2019}.

-Machine learning was applied to determine the Se/S concentration in superconducting single-layer FeSe$_{1-x}$S$_x$~\cite{Zou2023May}.
-First, the K-means clustering method was used to identify defect-related dI/dV tunneling spectra taken by current imaging tunneling spectroscopy.
-Then, the Se/S ratio was calculated by analyzing the remaining spectra based on the singular value decomposition method.